The Ecology of Social Movements

 Building Capacity for Collective Agency, Impact, and Resilience

-For the rest of 2025, our EcoDharma Explorations will be co-created by Braided Wisdom and Spirit Rock as part of a new initiative, the EcoDharma & Transformational Culture Program.
-Look for more programming from this collaboration over the next few months and years.
-We at One Earth Sangha are honored and excited to work with our new partners.
+Our EcoDharma Explorations are co-created with Braided Wisdom and Spirit Rock as part of a new initiative, the EcoDharma & Transformational Culture Program.
+We at One Earth Sangha are honored and excited to collaborate with our partners on EcoDharma Explorations and beyond.

 © Joao from Unsplash